danielpenzes/danielpenzes.github.io/_pages/portfolio-future.md

 {% include base_path %}

-This portfolio showcases previews of future research proposals on mental imagery.
+This portfolio showcases previews of research proposals for the future on mental imagery.

 ## Research Proposal Previews
 * Validity of Objective Mental Imagery Paradigms